 Location: Level 2 161 Spring Street, Melbourne, VIC 3000 Ph: (03) 9654 6631

 Siglo is a famous rooftop bar located on top of the Melbourne Supper Club.
 From its elevated position, it offers spectacular views of Spring Street and Parliament House.

 Not only does the bar pour some excellent cocktails, champagne, and spirits, but they also have their own cigar menu and a humidor of Cubans.

 You will be served by waiters at clothed tables and guests can take a seat in Parisian wicker chairs or wooden garden furniture.
 This is a great bar for taking a break out of a long sunny day in the city.

 This wine bar, located on Flinders Lane was opened by Simon Denton in a building opposite Fitzroy Gardens.
 An intimate wine bar and bottle shop, it offers a small food menu of only six dishes and a true Japanese ethos.

 The staff pride themselves on being friendly and approachable and with an affordable yet extensive wine list it’s perfect for everyone.

-More of a refurbed pub than a bar, Goldy’s Tavern promises an authentic Australian drinking experience.
+More of a refurbished pub than a bar, Goldy’s Tavern promises an authentic Australian drinking experience.

 Order one of their Aussie cocktails such as ‘Bob’s Your Uncle’ or take part in a weekly pool competition before taking a seat in the plant-filled atrium and ordering some spicy mussel “schnitzels”.

-And if you’ve got room for dessert, we recommend the Goldy’s Gaytime to round off the perfect Australian pub experience.
+And if you’ve got room for dessert, we recommend the Goldy’s Gaytime to round off a classic Australian pub experience.